 - Freezing trading platforms or suspending trading during busy market hours.
 This prevents a customer from being able to cancel an order and allows an unscrupulous broker to fill the order at prices outside of the market.

-- Making Withdrawals Difficult – The broker may place onerous and unnecessary requirements on customers who want to withdraw funds.
-Examples include requiring excessive forms of identification, charging absurd withdrawal fees and placing unnecessarily long hold times before releasing customer’s funds.
+- The broker may place onerous and unnecessary requirements on customers who want to withdraw funds.
+Examples include requiring excessive forms of identification, charging absurd withdrawal fees, and placing unnecessarily long hold times before releasing the customer’s funds.

-Recently FXCM, at a time the largest forex trading broker in the USA, was shut down in the US and permanently banned from being a member of the National Futures Association for a variety of bad practices.
-Full details here.
+- In 2017, FXCM, at a time the largest Forex trading broker in the USA, was shut down in the US and permanently banned from being a member of the National Futures Association for a variety of bad practices.

 - Promises of easy profits in a short amount of time